The College of Healthcare Sciences offers quality teaching and research in the areas of:

 Speech pathologists work with people of all ages who experience disorders of communication and swallowing, from newborn babies, through early childhood, adolescence, adulthood, and to the late stages of life.
 Communication disorders include difficulties with speech, language, reading, writing, signs, symbols, gestures, and the social conventions for how we interact with each other.
 A person who has difficulty swallowing food and/or drink has a swallowing disorder.

-The discipline of Sport and Exercise Science was founded in 1994 accepting its first students in 1995.
-The Sport and Exercise Science discipline within the College of Healthcare Sciences, Division of Tropical Health and Medicine has over 380 students in both undergraduate and postgraduate courses.
+The discipline of Sport and Exercise Science (SES) was founded in 1994 accepting its first students in 1995.
+The Sport and Exercise Science discipline within the College of Healthcare Sciences has over 380 students in both undergraduate and postgraduate courses.

 The College has responded to growing requirements for healthcare professionals to keep up-to-date with changes in technology, procedures and research that inform current practice.
 JCU’s specialist and advanced practice coursework programs are available to healthcare professionals who want to progress their careers in their chosen specialty area.